 - breaching a contract term banning you from working for another employer (if you are a zero hours contract worker);

-- asserting equal treatment rights under the Agency Workers Regulations 2010 (if you are a temporary agency worker);
+- asserting equal treatment rights under the Agency Workers Regulations 2010 (if you are a directly employed temp worker);

 Often employers ask for volunteers and/or offer early retirement before considering compulsory redundancy.
 Some examples of criteria that can be used by an employer when making compulsory redundancies include: